-There are a range of resources to inspire children to help them improve their science capital.
+There are a range of resources to inspire children to help them improve their STEM capital.
 Here are some things to think about:

 - How about doing some fun science experiments at home?

 - Does your local school have an after-school STEM club?

 - Why not take your kids to science and discovery centres to experience STEM in action.
-These centres encourage children to explore and talk about science whilst also being lots of fun!
+The centres have also produced activities and videos to enjoy at home:

 - Talk a walk around your neighbourhood and think about where you see STEM?

 - Look around your home and write a list of where you see STEM.

 - Check out activities being held at your local museum.
-Quite often museums have interesting local STEM links such as The Museum Of Scottish Lighthouses.
+Many museums have created online resources (these are just a few examples):